Javier2596/marketing-website/README.md

-# git-challenge-1
+# Marketing Website

 ## Description

 As a marketing agency, I wanted a codebase that would follow accessibility standards.
 That way my own site is optimized for search engines.
+This assignment served as an introduction to web development, and working with github.
+It involved editing html and css in order to make the website functional and more accesible.

 ## Installation